Coaching or Counselling

 What is the Definition of Counselling?

-Counsellors frequently work with clients whom a health care professional has advised needing therapy or counselling.
+Counsellors frequently work with clients who a health care professional has advised need therapy or counselling.

 Coaches work with clients who often use a coach of their own volition.